yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 ----

-LAMMPS-GUI tries to provide an experience similar to what people traditionally would have when running LAMMPS using a text editor, the command-line window, and launching the LAMMPS executable but just rolled into a single executable:
+LAMMPS-GUI aims to provide the traditional experience of running LAMMPS using a text editor, a command-line window, and launching the LAMMPS text-mode executable printing output to the screen, but just integrated into a single application:

-- writing & editing LAMMPS input files with a text editor
+- Write and edit LAMMPS input files using the built-in text editor.
-- run LAMMPS on those input file with selected command-line flags
+- Run LAMMPS on those input file with command-line flags to enable a specific accelerator package (or none).
-- extract data from the created files and visualize it with external software
+- Extract data from the created files (like trajectory files, log files with thermodynamic data, or images) and visualize it using external software.

 That traditional procedure is effective for people proficient in using the command-line, as that allows them to use tools for the individual steps